 How can I get my name put on the Register of Electors?

-Either complete the annual canvass form delivered to each property in September, or complete a Rolling Registration form available by contacting the elections office see contact details below.
-Give your name and address and it will be sent to you.
-There is a specific timetable for the monthly additions to added to the register.
+There is a specific timetable for the monthly additions to be added to the register.
 In some cases, if an election timetable has started, you may not be added to the register under the normal monthly timetable.
-However, you will have up to eleven working days before an election, for more information see how to register as an elector.
+However, you will have up to 12 working days before an election to register.
+For more information see how to register as an elector.

 Why have I been told that I am not on the Register?
 I've been turned down for a loan.